 Apex supports both Minecraft Java and Bedrock, and you can set up the game on desktop or mobile applications on the same plan.

-ShockByte is an Australian hosting company whose aim is to provide the best Minecraft services at the lowest prices.
+ShockByte is an Australian hosting company whose aim is to provide the most reliable Minecraft services at the lowest prices.
 They have excellent geographical coverage due to the 4 data centers spread out across the world.

 ShockByte is so confident in its infrastructure that it provides a 100% uptime guarantee.
 If your server is down for more than 5 minutes, the host will compensate you with free service for the downtime period.

-Although they have some of the best Minecraft hosting servers, the prices are pretty high in some server locations.
+Although they have excellent Minecraft servers, the prices are pretty high in some server locations.
 But it compensates by allowing the customers to use the control panel for Multicraft to manage their servers.

 Hostinger is a Lithuanian web hosting company well-known for its high-quality services and affordable prices.
 The excellent global coverage and low ping responses are supported by the seven tier-3 data centers based across the world.

-Among the features that make Hostinger one of the best server hostings for Minecraft, our team noticed the robust infrastructure, root access, automatic daily backups, DDoS protection and very affordable long-term plans.
+Among the features that make Hostinger one of the best server hosts for Minecraft, our team noticed the robust infrastructure, root access, automatic daily backups, DDoS protection and very affordable long-term plans.

 An outstanding feature is that Hostinger offers a dedicated IP address with every VPS , thus making it easier to configure a server and point a domain to it.
 However, you should keep in mind that Hostinger offers unmanaged Minecraft server hosting.

-GGServer is one of the best hosting providers located in Canada but with a global reach.
+GGServer is one of the best Minecraft server hosting providers located in Canada but with a global reach.
 This game’s server host offers two pricing tiers, standard and premium.
 The premium plans are twice as expensive as standard plans and bring higher performance.
 You can get both Minecraft Java and Bedrock for both tiers.
 While using this server, keep in mind that the processes for finding the Minecraft server seed for Java and Bedrock are different from one another.

 GGServers runs a modified control panel for Multicraft, and you can deploy 100+ different JARs.
 Vanilla, Bukkit, Spigot, Forge, and many other premade servers and plugins are also available.
 They will also offer one-click installs for mod packs and plugins, unlimited SSD, and file access.
 Moreover, for an additional fee, you can get MySQL database access.